Beyond Chunking: Discourse-Aware Hierarchical Retrieval for Long Document Question Answering: Detailed Experiment Settings

 The QASPER dataset is constructed from NLP research papers, containing questions that require deep understanding of technical content.
 All answerable questions are annotated with multiple reference answers to account for different valid expressions of the same information.
 The ground-truth evidence spans are carefully annotated by domain experts to ensure the reliability of retrieval evaluation.

-The QuALITY dataset consists of long passages primarily drawn from fiction stories and magazine articles, with an average length significantly longer than typical QA datasets.
+The QuALITY dataset consists of long passages primarily drawn from fiction stories and magazine articles, with an average length longer than typical QA datasets.
 Each question is accompanied by multiple choice options that test comprehensive understanding of the passage.
 We utilize the validation set with publicly available labels for our experiments to enable thorough analysis and comparison.
 Notably, to enable more extensive experimentation, we evaluated on the validation set with publicly available labels rather than the submission-required test set.

+The NarrativeQA dataset is a significant advancement in evaluating machine reading comprehension.
+Unlike traditional datasets that focus on short passages, NarrativeQA emphasizes understanding long-form narratives, such as entire books or full-length movie scripts.
+One of the defining features of NarrativeQA is the length of its documents.
+On average, each document contains 51,372 words.
+Notably, some individual documents extend up to 346,902 words, making it one of the longest reading comprehension datasets available.

+The MultiFieldQA-zh Chinese dataset comprises long-form documents from various sources, including legal texts, government reports, encyclopedias, and academic papers, each accompanied by relevant questions and answers.
+Compared to the English documents, the Chinese data exhibits unique linguistic structures, expressions, and domain-specific terminology, posing higher demands on models’ capabilities for long-text comprehension and cross-domain information integration.
+In our experiments, we use the test set for evaluation and comparison.
 More detailed information is presented in Table~\ref{tab:datasets}.